mxiamxia/aws-apm-action/README.md

 # Application observability for AWS Action

-This action brings Agentic AI capabilities directly into GitHub, enabling service issue investigation with live production context, automated Application Signals enablement, and AI-powered bug fixing with live telemetry data.
+This action provides an end-to-end application observability investigation workflow that connects your source code and live production telemetry data to Agentic AI agent.
+It leverages CloudWatch MCPs and generates custom prompts to provide the context that AI agents need for troubleshooting and applying code fixes.

-This action is powered by the [AWS Application Signals MCP](https://github.com/awslabs/mcp/tree/main/src/cloudwatch-appsignals-mcp-server) and [AWS CloudWatch MCP](https://github.com/awslabs/mcp/tree/main/src/cloudwatch-mcp-server), and allows you to **bring-your-own-Bedrock-model** with modern AI agent tools or use your existing AI subscriptions.
-When you mention `@awsapm` in GitHub issues, it helps you troubleshoot production issues, implement fixes, and enhance observability coverage on demand.
+The action sets up and configures [AWS Application Signals MCP](https://github.com/awslabs/mcp/tree/main/src/cloudwatch-appsignals-mcp-server) and [AWS CloudWatch MCP](https://github.com/awslabs/mcp/tree/main/src/cloudwatch-mcp-server) for AI Agent you have setup in in GitHub workflow, enabling AI agents to access your live telemetry data as troubleshooting context.
+Customers can continue using their bring-your-own-model, API key or Bedrock models for application performance investigations.
+Simply mention `@awsapm` in GitHub issues to troubleshoot production issues, implement fixes, and enhance observability coverage on demand.

 ## ✨ Features